OpenWork-NZ/ANZLIC-Metadata-Tool-help/ANZLIC-Metadata-Tool---User-Guide---Creating-Metadata.md

 ### Resource Identification
 * **Identifier** - A unique identifier for the resource describe by this metadata record.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/ResourceIdentifier
-    * At least one resource identifier should be provided.
+    * At least one resource identifier _Should_ be provided.
         * If useful, provide multiple entries.
-        * For service resources, the service http endpoint URL may serve as a useful identifier.
+        * For service resources, the service http endpoint URL _Should_ serve as a useful identifier.
 * **Description** - A textual description of the nature and purpose of the provided resource identifier.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/ResourceIdentifier
     * Recommended for all resource identifier entries
-        * If a service endpoint, description may say "Service Endpoint URL"
+        * If a service endpoint, description _Should_ say "Service Endpoint URL"
 ## Service Tab (Only visible when editing Service Metadata records)
 The Service tab holds most important additional metadata elements needed for a service resource.
 It consist of two sections:
 * Service
 * Contains Operation

 When creating metadata for services, it is recommended that one metadata record be created for each service type provided by the resource.
-If a service offers a viewer and an API for data delivery, separate metadata records should be provided for each.
+If a service offers a viewer and an API for data delivery, separate metadata records _Should_ be provided for each.

 ### Service
-* **Service Type** - A name identifying the type of service provided by the described resource.
-Should be sourced from a controlled vocabulary.
+* **Service Type** - A name identifying the type of service provided by the described resource. _Should_ be sourced from a controlled vocabulary.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/ServiceType
     * One Service type entry **Must** be populated in a service metadata record.
-        * The value of this field should be populated with a selection from the provided "Recommended values" dropdown.
+        * The value of this field _Should_ be populated with a selection from the provided "Recommended values" dropdown.
         * If necessary, other values can be entered as free text.
 * **Service Type Version** - Provides search based on the value of the service type.
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/ServiceTypeVersion
-    * One or more service type versions _May_ be provided if useful to allow discovery and use of resources based on the version of the service provided.
+    * One or more service type versions _Should_ be provided if useful to allow discovery and use of resources based on the version of the service provided.
-* **Coupling Type** - Documents the relation of the service to associated data.
-May be "Tight", "Loose" or "Mixed".
+* **Coupling Type** - Documents the relation of the service to associated data. **Must** be "Tight", "Loose" or "Mixed".
     * ICSM Guidance - https://icsm-au.github.io/metadata-working-group/defs/CouplingType
     * One selection **Must** be made from the three options provided in the dropdown.
         * For tight couplings, a coupled resource **Must** be provided using the "Link to a dataset" button in the "Thumbnails & Distributions" sidebar section.